Enter your search:

 How to Cite

-In addition to the examples below, see:
+In addition to the examples below, see the new online-only style guide:

 In chemistry, the references are used in a paper may be presented in a number of formats, so always ask what your professor requires.
 ACS Style is used by the American Chemical Society: